rubenarakelyan/twfyapi/README.md

 ## Licence

-All files in this repository are licenced under the Creative Commons Attribution-ShareAlike 3.0 Unported (CC BY-SA 3.0) licence.Documentation
+All files in this repository are licenced under the Creative Commons Attribution-ShareAlike 3.0 Unported (CC BY-SA 3.0) licence.

 See http://creativecommons.org/licenses/by-sa/3.0/ for the full licence text.